Alutiiq: Fishing and subsistence

-The people traditionally lived a coastal lifestyle, subsisting primarily on ocean resources such as salmon, halibut, and whale.
-They supplemented these maritime foods with rich land resources, such as berries and land mammals.
+Housing

 Before contact with Russian fur traders, they lived in semi-subterranean homes called ciqlluaq.
 Today, in the 21st century, the Alutiiq live in coastal fishing communities in more modern housing.
 They work in all aspects of the modern economy, while also maintaining the cultural value of subsistence.

+Cultural arts

+Traditional Alutiiq art are sources of pride for many as they typically highlight the importance of ancestors, the endurance and preservation of tradition, and the beauty of the natural world that sustain Alutiiq life.
+Physical medians of expression include pinguat–beads (made from shell, bone, ivory, amber, coal, shale, slate and fish vertebrae), woodcarvings in relation to Alutiiq religion, skin sown articles of clothing for celebratory and traditional use, and grass weaving of both artistic expression and functional application.
+During festivals, story telling, singing and dancing were all important means of passing down history through generations as Alutiiq lacked a formal system of writing.

 Language

 In 2010 the high school in Kodiak responded to requests from Alutiiq students and agreed to teach the Alutiiq language.
-It is one of the Eskimo–Aleut languages, belonging to the Yup'ik branch of these languages.
+It is one of the Eskaleut languages, belonging to the Yup'ik branch of these languages.
 The Kodiak dialect of the language was being spoken by only about 50 persons, all of them elderly, and the dialect was in danger of being lost entirely.